 - Emotional/social support by medical social workers trained to provide support to patients and family members.
 A social worker visits every family initially to help determine strengths and needs, and based on their findings, develops a plan which can include coordination of resources, problem solving, personal adjustment counseling, and referrals to other agencies for additional assistance.

 - Spiritual care offered to each family for spiritual assistance and counseling.
 Our chaplains’ role is not intended to take the place of the patient’s own minister but to provide additional support if desired.

 - Bereavement care available to families for up to thirteen months after the death of a patient.
 Additionally, community bereavement outreach is available to anyone needing help coping with grief and loss, regardless of any prior connection to Hospice.
-Our bereavement services also include Camp Good Grief, a grief camp for children (ages 2nd grade – 12th grade) that may be struggling with grief and loss.
-Just like our community bereavement outreach, campers may attend regardless of any prior connection to HRC.
-CGG is held annually in the spring.
+In this time of Covid precautions, our grief services coordinator hosts a virtual support group on Wednesday evenings.
+For more information about this meeting, please click here.

 - Trained volunteers who can provide companionship and emotional support to patients, assistance with errands or meals, or family respite time.